-Perhaps in response to this difficulty - though neither explicitly says so - both Parsons (1977, §IV) and Linnebo (2013, pp. 207-8) suggest that the modality of the potential hierarchy is more semantic than metaphysical: at any given time, one's conception of the "height" of the set theoretic universe, hence the range of one's quantifiers, is determined by one's strongest large cardinal assumptions.38 Once convinced of the existence of a larger cardinal still, pluralities that had been absolutely unbounded constitute sets under the stronger assumptions and the range of one's quantifiers broadens accordingly.
+Perhaps in response to this difficulty - though neither explicitly says so - both Parsons (1977, §IV) and Linnebo (2013, pp. 207-8) suggest that the modality of the potential hierarchy is more semantic than metaphysical: at any given time, one's conception of the "height" of the set theoretic universe, hence the range of one's quantifiers, is determined by one's strongest large cardinal assumptions.39 Once convinced of the existence of a larger cardinal still, pluralities that had been (relative to the earlier conception) absolutely unbounded constitute sets under the stronger assumptions and the range of one's quantifiers broadens accordingly.
 Thus Linnebo (p.
 208):